gshipley/enterprise_training/AdminTraining.md

 In order to verify that your port-forwarding and database connection is setup correctly, press the *test connection* button.
 If your connection is failing, make sure that you have the correct authorization credentials and that port-fowarding is started via JBoss Tools.

-Once you have correctly added the database connection, you should now see the remote database from the OpenShift Enterprise node host available for usage in your local IDE.
+Once you have correctly added the database connection, you should now see the remote database from the OpenShift Enterprise node host available for use in your Eclipse IDE.

 ![](http://training.runcloudrun.com/images/db2.png)

-At this point, you should be able to use any of the database tools provided for Eclipse to communicate and manage your OpenShift Enterprise PostgreSQL database.
+At this point, you should be able to use any of the database tools provided by Eclipse to communicate with and manage your OpenShift Enterprise PostgreSQL database.

-##**Making a code change and deploying application**
+##**Making a code change and deploying the application**

-In the project view, expand the source files for the *src/main/webapp* directory and edit the todo.xhtml source file.
+In the project view, expand the source files for the *src/main/webapp* directory and edit the *todo.xhtml* source file.
 Change the following line

 	<h2>Todo List Creation using Jenkins</h2>